 Community development lending

-Our community development lending performance exhibits our commitment to meeting the credit needs of the communities we serve.
+Our community development lending (CDL) performance exhibits our commitment to meeting the credit needs of the communities we serve.

 BB&T works diligently with government agencies, tax-credit syndicates and nonprofits to seek investment and charitable contribution opportunities.
 Our corporate investments include Low-Income Housing Tax Credits (LIHTC), Historic Tax Credits (HTC), Small Business Investment Companies (SBIC), bonds and several other offerings.
 The majority of our investments support affordable, multifamily rental projects.

-BB&T annual development lending totals
+BB&T CDL totals

-BB&T annual investment totals
+BB&T CRA investment totals